OmarMiniesy/Walkthroughs/Portswigger/SSRF/Lab 4.md

 ![](./screenshots/lab4-2.png)

 > We see that we bypassed the input filter.
 > Now, we need to try and see if the URL is trying to access the part we place before the `@`.
-If it does, we can place `localhost` insteaf of `mins` and access the page from the server.
+If it does, we can place `localhost` instead of `mins` and access the page from the server.

 > To do that, we must place the `#` character.
 ```